 First-year students are assigned to their Residential Colleges and their suites before their arrival.

 Additional information including a 3D virtual tour is available via the Yale-NUS Housing page.

 Yes!
 Students will need to purchase air conditioning credits for their individual rooms.
 Estimated approximate cost for nominal usage of aircon is about S$20-30 a month.
 More information will be shared during Orientation.

-Common spaces around campus, including study areas, dining halls, and the learning commons are also always air-conditioned.
+Common spaces around campus, including study areas and the learning commons are also always air-conditioned.